 Our podcast programme is specifically designed to support in-depth engagement with our exhibitions, while taking them far beyond the Gallery walls.

 This podcast series is inspired by our blockbuster Mondrian exhibition.
 It will look at Mondrian's work through the lens of two art forms that are intrinsically linked with his output and enduring influence: architecture and music.
-The first podcast in this series is now available below.
+The first two podcasts in this series are now available below.

 Note for listeners: Due to new e-privacy measures on our site, you'll need to click on the cookie symbol in the bottom-left corner of this screen and tick the boxes to accept statistics and marketing cookies in order to listen to the podcasts embedded on this page.
 Alternatively, you can follow these links to listen on Soundcloud, Spotify or Apple Podcast instead.

 PART ONE: Mondrian: Rooms for Manoeuvre | with Emmett Scanlon

 In this podcast architect Emmett Scanlon, in conversation with Mondrian scholar and academic Michael White, explores the productive relationship between Mondrian and the studios he occupied and used when working and looks at how architecture has been influenced by his work and the work of his colleagues in the De Stijl movement.